feathersjs-ecosystem/generator-feathers/generators/app/templates/README.md

 ## Scaffolding

-Feathers has a powerful generator.
+Feathers has a powerful command line interface.
 Here's just a few things that it can do:

 ```
 $ npm install -g feathers-cli             # Install Feathers CLI